Jacqueline Hillier Elm

 An ornamental variety that is a rounded or upward spreading small tree with tiny green leaves; its dwarfed habit makes it perfect for bonsai; excellent for garden or landscape accents or along borders

-Jacqueline Hillier Elm has dark green foliage throughout the season.
+Jacqueline Hillier Elm has dark green deciduous foliage on a plant with an upright spreading habit of growth.
 The tiny serrated pointy leaves turn an outstanding orange in the fall.
-Neither the flowers nor the fruit are ornamentally significant.
 The mottled brown bark is extremely showy and adds significant winter interest.

 Jacqueline Hillier Elm is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.